flowdock/api-docs/docs/integration-getting-started.md

 # Integration quick start guide

 *This is a quick start guide for getting messages from an external source into your flow.
-For a more in-depth guide on how to build a production-quality integration with Flowdock, you can read [part 2](production-integrations) of our integration guide.*
+For a more in-depth guide on how to build a production-quality integration with CA Flowdock, you can read [part 2](production-integrations) of our integration guide.*

 * [Getting started](#/getting-started)